dotnet/docs-aspire/docs/whats-new/preview-5.md

 }
 ```

 The `GetConnectionString` method has been made asynchronous.
 But there are many other properties that have been added.
 This allows for better tracking of dependencies within the application model.
+These are defined by intefaces like `IValueProvider` and `IManifestExpressionProvider`.

 Note that the basic usage pattern for adding a reference from one resource to another has not changed.
-The changes above primarily impact the internal implementation details and only impact you if you are building custom resource types.
+The changes above primarily impact the internal implementation details and only impact you if you are building custom resource types or
+if you are using the string interpolation features mentioned above.

 ## Dashboard